 The family has been trying to raise $15,000 to buy a specially trained seizure alert dog.
 With generous donations from Spark of Hope, friends, family and other private interests they were able to secure her four legged "wonder dog".

-At the age of two, Trey was diagnosed with a life-threatening genetic disorder known as mucopolysaccharidosis IV or MPS IV, which makes it very difficult for his body to rebuild bone and tissue mass.
-While there is no cure or treatment for MPS IV, Trey took part in Phase III of Clinical Trials for his disorder.
-He and his mother flew to and from Oakland, CA every Thursday for a year to receive a five-hour infusion therapy, in hopes that these trials will help his organs and bones extend his life expectancy beyond his original diagnosis – that he may not live past the age of 15 and will not grow more than 4 feet 7 inches.
+At the age of two, Trey was diagnosed with a life threatening genetic disorder known as mucopolysaccharidosis IV or MPS IV, which makes it very difficult for his body to rebuild bone and tissue mass.
+While there is no cure or treatment for MPS IV, as of just last week, Trey is now part of Phase III of the Clinical Trials for his disorder.
+He and his mother will fly to and from Oakland, CA every Thursday for the next year to receive a five hour infusion therapy in hopes that these trials will help his organs and bones extend his life expectancy beyond his original diagnosis - May not live past the age of 15 and will not grow more than 4 feet 7 inches.

 At 27 months Olivia was diagnosed with Metachromatic Leukodystrophy (MLD), a rare inherited disease, where the body lacks an enzyme in the blood cell.
 Without this enzyme, sulfates are NOT broken down properly and cause destruction to the body, especially in the brain.
 The disease causes severe breakdown in communication between the nerves system and the brain resulting in a progressive loss of physical and cognitive skills leading to early death.
 There is no cure yet, but with increasing research there is hope!